hathibelagal-dev/ComfyUI-VideoHelperSuite/README.md

 # ComfyUI-VideoHelperSuite
-Nodes related to video workflows
+Nodes related to video workflows.

+## This fork

+Makes it easier to just load these nodes on Google Colab programmatically.
+Removes `server.py` and stuff that needs it.

 ## I/O Nodes
 ### Load Video